charbonnierg/jetstream.py/README.md

     # Create a consumer
     await js.consumer_create("TEST", "test-app-01")

-    # Publish a message that will be routed to the consumer
+    # Publish a message that will be routed to the consumer, string headers are supported
-    await js.publish("test.demo", b"hola")
+    await js.publish("test.demo", b"hola", headers={"foo": "bar"})

     # Publish a message and wait for acknowledgement
     # Returns a PubAck instance: PubAck(stream='TEST', seq=2, domain=None, duplicate=None)